ZalaRushirajsinh/Disney-HotstarClone/README.md

 # Disney-HotstarClone
-This repository includes all the codes for making the clone of Disney+ Hotstar application using HTML , CSS and Javascript
+This repository includes all the codes for making the clone of Disney+ Hotstar website using HTML , CSS and Javascript